Page 1: Introduction

 - Run on desktop PC to Design information management applications for mobile devices.
 Applications or 'projects' are designed without the need for programming skills

-- Collect information in 'sessions' using Smartphone, Tablet or Pocket PC
+- Collect information in 'sessions' using Smartphone and Tablet

-- Synchronise information from mobile devices to desktop/server, either wirelessly via the mobile telephone system, WiFi, or by ActiveSync
+- Synchronise information from mobile devices to desktop/server, either wirelessly via the mobile telephone system or by WiFi

 - View and export information/data for analysis using common tools (eg Microsoft Excel) or into HTML for printing.
 Information can also be sent through ADO and XML to powerful database systems such as Access, SQL Server, Oracle, SAP, MySQL and other systems